spotty-cloud/spotty/docs/docs/configuration.md

 ---
 layout: default
-title: Configuration
+title: Configuration File
 nav_order: 2
-permalink: /docs/configuration/
+permalink: /docs/configuration-file/
 ---

-# Configuration
+# Configuration File

 By default, Spotty is looking for a `spotty.yaml` file in the root directory of the project.
 This file describes parameters of a remote instance and an environment for the project.
 Here is a basic example of such file for AWS: